patidar-ashutosh/School-Management-System/LOGIN_CREDENTIALS.md

 ## Test Users

-The system is now configured with database authentication for testing purposes.
+The system is now configured with database authentication for testing purposes, using comprehensive sample data.

 ### Principal Login